teamscode/teamscode-website/content/contests/spring-2025/prizes.md

 ## Contest Prizes

-To be determined, below are prizes from 2024 Spring

 * Win up to $100 by competing in the Advanced division!
 * The top 5 scoring teams from each division will win amazon gift cards.
 The growing list of prizes each team member will win:
   <br>**Advanced Prizes per team member**